Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Collision Avoidance

 \subsection{Geometric Formulation}

-To avoid collisions between Agent $i$ and Agent $j$, we define a superellipse of forth degree, whose axes align with Agent $i$'s body frame $(X_i^b,Y_i^b)$ and and whose origin is Agent $i$'s geometric center \mbox{$P_i(s_i) \defeq (X_i(s_i),Y_i(s_i))$} (see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}).
+To avoid collisions between Agent $i$ and Agent $j$, we define a superellipse of forth degree, whose axes align with Agent $i$'s body frame $(X_i^b,Y_i^b)$ and whose origin coincides with \mbox{Agent $i$'s} geometric center \mbox{$P_i(s_i) \defeq (X_i(s_i),Y_i(s_i))$} (global frame), see \prettyref{fig:CBF_CA_formCBF_freebodyCBF}.
 That said, the superellipse is given by